lacintadiez/BioPhysics_Project_2025/README.md

 **Output:** Cleaned PDB (`6m0j_fixed_step1.pdb`) ready for energy analysis.

----
-# Step 4: Interface Visualization with PyMOL
+## Interface Visualization with PyMOL

 In this step, PyMOL was used to generate visual representations of the RBD–ACE2 interface, highlighting the most relevant residues and interactions affected by the mutations.